Every day, hundreds of road traffic accidents occur across the country.

 Every day, hundreds of road traffic accidents occur across the country.
-In fact, statistics show that there are more than 10 motor vehicle-related deaths per day in California alone, many of which are preventable.
+In fact, statistics show that there are more than 10 motor vehicle-related deaths per day in California alone, many of the common causes of collisions are preventable.
 Significant percentage of the motorists are underinsured or no auto insurance or commercial truck insurance at all.

 Road accidents occur for a variety of reasons.
 Often, drivers are distracted while behind the wheel, taking their focus away from the road.
 In other cases, drivers can become tired after spending multiple hours at the wheel, resulting in preventable errors.